top of page

 The Approach

-Our approach applies the following principles of
+Our approach applies to the following principles of holistic community transformation:

 GEOGRAPHICALLY FOCUSED